qalqi/qi/README.md

 The ten principles for programming language Qi:

-Security by Design:
+1. Security by Design:
 Prioritize security at every level of the language's design and implementation.
 Implement security features like automated checks for common vulnerabilities.

-Strong Typing and Formal Verification:
+2. Strong Typing and Formal Verification:
 Use strong typing and formal verification techniques to prevent common programming errors and vulnerabilities, such as type mismatches and buffer overflows.

-Multilingual Support:
+3. Multilingual Support:
 Support multiple languages, with a focus on making it easy for developers from diverse linguistic backgrounds to write code in their native language.

-Accessibility and Inclusivity:
+4. Accessibility and Inclusivity:
 Ensure that the language is accessible to individuals with disabilities, including blind people.
 Implement voice-based coding interfaces, Braille compatibility, and other accessibility features.

-Error Handling and Debugging:
+5. Error Handling and Debugging:
 Provide robust error handling and debugging tools to help developers identify and fix issues quickly, enhancing the stability of the code.

-Immutable Smart Contracts:
+6. Immutable Smart Contracts:
 Make smart contracts immutable by default to reduce the risk of unintended changes or vulnerabilities.

-Community Collaboration:
+7. Community Collaboration:
 Encourage a collaborative community where developers, linguists, and accessibility experts work together to improve the language continually.

-Transparent Governance:
+8. Transparent Governance:
 Establish clear governance models and processes to address language updates, security patches, and community-driven changes.

-Regular Security Audits:
+9. Regular Security Audits:
 Conduct regular security audits and code reviews by independent experts to identify and address vulnerabilities.

-Extensive Documentation:
+10. Extensive Documentation:
 Develop comprehensive documentation in multiple languages, including guides on secure coding practices, best practices, and accessibility guidelines.

+**with ❤️ from Goa**

+#Resources